Magnetic interactions and excitations in SrMnSb$_2$: Results and discussions

 \subsection{Electronic band structure and magnetization for $\srmnsb$}

-We first calculate the total energies of $\srmnsb$ with various magnetic orderings, including FM, as well as C-, G-, A-, and Stripe-type AFM configurations.
-Our calculations yield a Mn on-site magnetic moment of \SI{3.81}{\mu_B/Mn} and confirm that the C-type AFM ordering has the lowest energy among all the configurations, consistent with both experimental observations and prior computational studies~\cite{liu2017nm,liu2019prb,zhang2019prb,islam2020prb}.

-The MLWFs included in the TB Hamiltonian are determined by investigating the bandstructure characters near the Fermi level in DFT.
-According to DFT calculations, the Mn-$3d$ states dominate in the vicinity of the Fermi energy and in the energy range of \SIrange{-4.0}{-2.5}{eV} in the majority spin channel and \SIrange{0}{1.5}{eV} in the minority spin channel, revealing a spin splitting of about \SI{3.8}{eV}.
-The more dispersive Sb-$5p$ states also contribute to the bandstructure in the relevant energy window.
-On the other hand, the unoccupied Sr-$4d$ states are located approximately \SI{3}{eV} above the Fermi energy and can be neglected.
-Consequently, the TB basis consisting of Mn-$3d$ and Sb-$5p$ Wannier orbitals provides a reasonable description of the electronic structure in the vicinity of $E_{\text{F}}$.

-As noted above, the Wannierization procedure, in general, may not preserve the system's symmetry.
-The basis Wannier functions might center at positions that deviate from the atomic centers, and their orbital characteristics may not be preserved.
-We observe that the non-symmetrized TB Hamiltonian, based on MLWFs, slightly breaks symmetry of $\srmnsb$.
-Therefore, we symmetrize the TB Hamiltonian using \req{hksymmed} before conducting magnetic property calculations.

-\rFig{fig1} compares the electronic band structures along the $k$-path $\Gamma$--X--S--Y--$\Gamma$--Z, calculated using the symmetrized TB method (in blue) and DFT (in red).
+\rFig{fig:band_tb_vs_dft} compares the electronic band structures along the $k$-path $\Gamma$--Y--S--Z--$\Gamma$--X, calculated using the symmetrized TB Hamiltonian (in blue) and DFT (in red).
 The excellent agreement in this energy window allows for a reasonable description of magnetic properties using the TB Hamiltonian.

-Furthermore, the on-site Mn spin moments, calculated using the symmetrized TB Hamiltonian, amount to \SI{3.76}{\mu_B/Mn}, agreeing well with DFT and experimental results~\cite{zhang2019prb,liu2019prb}.
+With five electrons in the $3d$ shell, Mn atoms have a nearly fully-occupied majority spin channel and a slightly occupied minority spin channel, resulting in a large magnetic moment.
+The calculated Mn on-site magnetic moment of \SI{3.81}{\mu_B/Mn} in DFT agrees well with the previous experimental value of \SI{3.78}{\mu_B/Mn}~\cite{liu2017nm,zhang2019prb}, and the DFT values of \SIrange{3.75}{3.78}{\mu_B/Mn}~\cite{islam2020prb,zhang2019prb}.
+Furthermore, the symmetrized TB Hamiltonian gives \SI{3.76}{\mu_B/Mn}, agreeing well with the DFT and experimental results.